From early energy efficiency pioneers to B-Corp, our game-changing culture has deep roots.

 Jim is best known for marathon meetings, tracking radio tagged venomous snakes at night in the jungles of Costa Rica and spending his limited free time coaching young people in swimming and soccer.

-Vice President of Portfolio Strategy and Development
+Vice President of Business Strategy

-As Vice President of Innovation and account executive for Taper clients, John designs, directs and manages processes for innovation and strategy development that lead to reduced operating costs and lower carbon footprints for customers.
+As Vice President of Business Strategy and account executive for Taper clients, John designs, directs and manages processes for innovation and strategy development that lead to reduced operating costs and lower carbon footprints for customers.
 John began his career as an Energy Efficiency Specialist in 2008, and has since helped businesses optimize efficiency for millions of dollars in utility bill savings.

 Vice President of Strategy